SublimeLinter/SublimeLinter-eslint/README.md

 echo '{ "rules": {} }' > .eslintrc
 ```

-### I am using `eslint_d` and the linter suddently stops working
+### I use `eslint_d` and the linter suddently stopped working

-If you're using `eslint_d` and the linter suddently stops working with an error message like "Error: ENOENT: no such file or directory, open /../eslint/node_modules/globals/index.js", a restart of `eslint_d` might resolve the problem:
+If you use `eslint_d` and the linter suddently stopped working with an error message like "Error: ENOENT: no such file or directory, open /../eslint/node_modules/globals/index.js", a restart of `eslint_d` might resolve the problem:

 ```bash
 eslint_d restart